weitzel926/zesty_robust_code/_posts/2020-05-28-unit_testing_static_methods_in_swift.markdown

 ### Faking The Swift Static Methods

 Let's start inside out, and control the output of the static methods written in Swift.
-In order to do this, we have to use dependency injection to inject SwiftStaticUtils as a type.
+"Dependency injection" can be used to allow us to replace the static methods the MessageManager uses with custom ones specific for our test.
+Dependency injection simply means to write your code in a way that you can change (or "inject") your dependencies.
+In order to do this, we will need to inject SwiftStaticUtils as a type (as opposed to an instance of some type, because SwiftStaticUtils is just a class with static methods).
 Swift provides a special [MetaType type][swift-metatype] that can help us achieve this.
 The metatype can represent any class, enumeration or structure type.
 In our case, the metatype for SwiftStaticUtils is SwiftStaticUtils.Type.
 Given this, we now have a hook we can use to inject SwiftStaticUtils as a type, so we can control our class methods.

 {% highlight swift %}
 class MessageManager {
-    var swiftStaticUtils:SwiftStaticUtils.Type! = SwiftStaticUtils.self
+    var swiftStaticUtils:SwiftStaticUtils.Type = SwiftStaticUtils.self

     func getMessage() -> String {
         if ObjectiveCStaticUtils.getAppVersionType() == "US" {